 Equity release is a way of unlocking some of the wealth tied up in your property without having to sell your home.

 It is a popular option for many homeowners aged 55 and over, who released £2.6 billion in property wealth in 2023 through this type of scheme, according to latest figures from the Equity Release Council, the trade body for the sector.
-Over 26,000 new equity release plans were agreed last year alone.
+More than 26,000 new equity release plans were agreed last year alone.

 Equity release could provide you with a lump sum, regular income payments or a combination of both and some products may allow you to continue to benefit from any increase in the value of your property.
 Any money released, plus the interest that builds up on it, then gets paid back either when you die, or move into long-term care